2010 Medicaid fraud: Charges

 The penalties range from 10 years to life in prison.
 The defendants will be tried in the states where they have been indicted.

 In the state of Georgia, six people, Arthur Manasarian, 58; Gegham Sargsyan, 56; Khoren Gasparian, 27; Sahak Tumanyan, 43, and his wife, Hasmik Tumanyan, 38; and Toni R. Lowery, 27, five of them being ethnic Armenians were indicted for opening, operating and filing false claims to defraud Medicaid from five fake clinics in Brunswick, Savannah and Macon such as "Brunswick Medical Supply Inc".
 Sargsyan and Gasparian have escaped and are believed to have possibly left the country.

 One of the highest amounts of the stolen taxpayer money is attributed to the state of Ohio, where the criminals of the organization billed the state for $44 million of which $20 million was paid out.
-All six charged with the crime by Ohio authorities are ethnic Armenians: Karen Chilyan, Eduard Oganesyan and Arus Gyulbudakyan aka Fina Markova the leader of Ohio ring have already been apprehended while Lilit Galstyan, Julieta Ghazaryan and Marine Movsisyan are still at-large.
+All six charged with the crime by Ohio authorities are ethnic Armenians: Karen Chilyan, Eduard Oganesyan, and Arus Gyulbudakyan, aka Fina Markova, the leader of Ohio ring, were apprehended, while Lilit Galstyan, Julieta Ghazaryan, and Marine Movsisyan are still at-large.